Strategic and tactical board game about the Dutch merchant fleets during the Dutch Golden Age.

 With no limits regarding the number of ships a player may have, the game's systems now limit the player due to some laws of impeding progress, while still allowing for a high variety of options.

-Probably the highlight of the game, even though it may hardly be used during a game, is the battle model.
+Probably the highlight of the game, even though sometimes hardly used during a game, is the battle model.
 Based on graphs of actual strategy books from the time, players choose one of eight battle cards depending on the fighting ability of their fleet.

 Every fleet can only choose a tactic up to that fleet's level.
 This provides both a stable predictability with a bit of a surprise element, as sometimes an opponent might choose a